-The percentage of students who demonstrated they had acquired at least baseline knowledge of alcohol facts is shown for the programs which were assessed this past year.
+The percentage of students who demonstrated they had acquired at least baseline knowledge of alcohol facts is shown for the programs which were assessed the following year.
+With all continuing undergraduate and graduate students off campus and taking courses on line during the 2020-academic year, the alcohol and substance programs were not repeated.